Bloomington Public Adjuster

 Percentage Deductibles Trap Homeowners on 1960s Roofs

-Carriers switched from flat $1,000 deductibles to percentage-based models (typically 2–5% of your home's replacement value) specifically to reduce hail claims after the April 28 and June 16 storm events.
-On a $350,000 home, that's $7,000–$17,500 out of your pocket before you see a dollar.
+Carriers switched from flat $1,000 deductibles to percentage-based models (typically 2–5% of your home's replacement value) specifically to reduce hail claims after the April and June 2025 storm events.
+On a Bloomington home with a $400,000 replacement value, that's $8,000–$20,000 out of your pocket before you see a dollar.

 We calculate your actual scope of loss against this deductible to show what you truly owe versus what the initial estimate claims.

-Your 1960s roof has depreciation baked into the carrier's formula.
+Your Bloomington 1960s roof has depreciation baked into the carrier's formula.
 We fight for RCV (replacement cost value) by documenting the original construction standards, current market conditions, and any prior repairs that reset the depreciation clock.
 Most homeowners accept the ACV (actual cash value) number without challenging it — that's leaving tens of thousands on the table.

 State Farm's "Cosmetic Damage" Denial Strategy in Bloomington